per1234/smartpins/README.md

 ## 9. **ENCODERAUTO**

-Based on an encoder, callback returns an absolute value representing the position.
+Based on an encoder, callback returns an absolute value representing its position.
 You provide four additional parameters Vmin, Vmax, Vset and Vinc.
 Vmin is the minimum value the pin(s) will return, Vmax  the maximum and Vset is where you require the "current" position to be.
 Obviously, at all times, Vset must be between Vmin and Vmax.
 Vinc is the amount by which the encoder increments (or decrements) with each click.
 Defaults are Vmin=0, Vmax=100, Vset=50, i.e. the mid-point and Vinc=1.
-One click anticlockwise will callback with 49, 1 clicks clockwise will callback with 51
+One click anticlockwise will callback with 49, 1 click clockwise will callback with 51.
+The returned value will  never exceed Vmin or Vmax: if the encoder is turned "past" these points, it will simply continue to return the min or max value.

 Vmin, Vmax may be -ve.
 The encoder will function as long as the numerical condition Vmin < Vset < Vmax holds true.
-Thus as an example, imagine an encoderauto pin-pair with Vmin=-273 Vmax=0 Vset=-100 and Vinc=10.
+As an example, imagine an encoderauto pin-pair with Vmin=-273 Vmax=0 Vset=-100 and Vinc=10.
 One click anticlockwise will callback with -110 and one click clockwise will callback with -90.
 If the clockwise rotation is continued, callbacks will occur with -80, -70, -60, -50, -40, -30, -20, -10, 0, 0, 0, 0.....

 # Getting Started